A destination for all curious people

 Continuing our dedication to educating all people — young and old, lifelong learners, and curious residents — CSU Spur provides certification, professional development, and continuing education programs in a variety of subjects.
 CSU Spur also offers specialized master’s degrees, like a Master’s in Food and Agribusiness Entrepreneurship with a connection to the CSU Spur Ag Innovation Center.

 A place for nature

 Located on the banks of the South Platte River, CSU Spur is the perfect place to breathe in some fresh air and connect with nature in the city.
-Relax with a coffee in the Backyard at the CSU Spur Hydro building, while a group of fourth graders run by in galoshes, headed to take water samples at the river with their teacher.
+Relax with a coffee in the Backyard at the CSU Spur Hydro building (coming Summer 2023), while a group of fourth graders run by in galoshes, headed to take water samples at the river with their teacher.

 A place for research

 CSU Spur is a place for the world’s foremost experts to work together toward solutions for humanity’s greatest challenges.
 A unique urban setting will allow researchers to discover new water treatment technologies, enhance soil health, and understand complex ecosystems.
 We’ll share their discoveries with CSU Spur visitors — connecting scientists directly with the public.